ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 - seccommp
 - LD_PRELOAD trick

-## High level structure

-There is 3 different ways, we can go about this, depending on the use case:
+There is 3 different ways, we can structure our sandbox:

  1. Have a separate binary for the sandbox which setups the sandbox and `exec`s the application.
 Then you would call your application like this.: `./sandbox ./my_app arg1 arg2`.
 Doing it this way is quite nice and flexible.
 This is kind of what docker does with its `docker run` command.